qwaneu/qwaneu.github.io/_drafts/tdd-0-1-n.md

 Where do we start when test-driving a new piece of code?
 All options are open, but we risk getting stuck because of the blank-piece-of-paper feeling.
-Because we want to take small steps towards the end result, use the 0, 1, N guideline: we start with some 'zero' or edge case, then make it work for a single case, then generalize it to multiple cases.
+Because we want to take baby steps towards the end result, use the 0, 1, N guideline: we start with some 'zero' or edge case, then make it work for a single case, then generalize it to multiple cases.